 This treatment uses high-energy x-rays or gamma rays (radiation) to kill or damage cancer cells.
 This will cause tumours to shrink and stop causing discomfort.

 For example, radiotherapy can relieve bone pain caused by the spread of cancer, and headaches caused by cancer that has increased pressure in the brain.

-Call Cancer Council 13 11 20 or see treatments and side effects for more information about surgery, radiotherapy and chemotherapy.
+Call Cancer Council 13 11 20 or see treatments and side effects for more information about surgery,

 Reviewed by: Dr Melanie Lovell, Clinical Ass Prof, Medicine, Northern Clinical School, Sydney Medical School, University of Sydney, and Palliative Medicine Consultant Physician, Greenwich Hospital, NSW; Nathaniel Alexander, 13 11 20 Consultant, Cancer Council NSW, NSW; Anne Booms, Palliative Care Nurse Practitioner, Canberra Hospital, ACT; Dr Roger Goucke, Consultant, Department of Pain Management, Specialist Pain Medicine Physician, Sir Charles Gairdner Hospital, and Clinical Ass Prof, School of Medicine and Pharmacology, University of Western Australia, WA; John Marane, Consumer; and Dr Jane Trinca, Director, Barbara Walker Centre for Pain Management, St Vincent’s Hospital, VIC.